videlais/learning-react/chapter4/index.md

 Using the values of variables is a core part of any programming language and the developers at Facebook knew this.
 They added *JSX expressions* into the language.

-Any expression in JavaScript is anything that has a value.
+An expression in JavaScript is anything that has a value.
 This includes, of course, variables, which have values, but also functions, which are a type of value.

 However, what is *not* an expression are existing keywords and loop structures in JavaScript.
 The keywords `if`, `else`, `for`, and `while` are *not* expressions and cannot be used within JSX.

-All other expressions, variables and functions, can be used through opening and closing curly brackets.
+All other expressions, variables and functions, can be used through opening and closing curly brackets within the XML.

 ```javascript
 let exampleValue = 5;